-On her way back from Whistler, Canada where Karin spent two month, where she could follow her passion Mountain Biking after work, she spoke about “The Journey From A Side Project To A WordPress Agency” at the WordPress Conference in Vancouver.
+On her way back from Whistler, Canada where Karin spent two month to follow her passion Mountain Biking, she spoke about “The Journey From A Side Project To A WordPress Agency” at the WordPress Conference in Vancouver.

 WordCamp Europe Sofia

 Karin was invited to share an updated version of her talk “A modern take on interactive prototyping” at the WordCamp Europe in Sofia, Bulgaria.